oneconcern/datamon/docs/proposals/diamond-design.md

 Use-cases:

 1. Diamond: a workflow spawns many pods to produce a single bundle as output.
-2. Incremental uploads from single client: a single pod eventually produces a bundle, but proceeds in several steps, with intermediate checkpoints, to persist the output.
+2. Incremental uploads from a single client: a single pod eventually produces a bundle, but proceeds in several steps, with intermediate checkpoints, to persist the output.
 3. Incremental uploads in parallel: many pods output data incrementally, and eventually produce a bundle.
    We don't want conflicts between increments but would like to track conflicts between nodes.